nus-cs2113-AY2324S2/tp/docs/UserGuide.md

 * `add n/lego d/toys q/7 s/102.00  c/34.32`

 ### Searching for an item: `search`

+> Searches for items whose names contain the given keyword as a substring.

+Format: `search KEYWORD`

+- `KEYWORD`: The keyword to search for within the task descriptions.
+- The search is case-sensitive and uses substring matching.
+This means it will find items whose names contain the exact keyword.
+For example, searching for "Car" will return items with the name "Toy Car" and "Carrot", but not items with the name "Scarlet Witch".

+**Examples:**

+- `search Milo`
+  This will return items with names such as "Milo Powder" and "Milo Packet".

 ### Listing current inventory: `list`

+>Shows a list of all tasks in your task list.

+**Format:** `list`

 ### Deleting an item: `delete`

 > Deletes an item from the inventory.
 Item Identifier can be either item index or item name.